frank26080115/Shrew-Dual-Brushed-ESC-with-ELRS/Shrew-Zero-User-Manual.md

 **Important Note:** Your transmitter can run official ExpressLRS firmware, as long as it is version `3.3.0` and later. **You can use ExpressLRS Configurator to update your transmitter**

-**Important Note Continued:** The Shrew-Zero firmware is not official ExpressLRS firmware, and does not have to match to the transmitter firmware. **Do not use the ExpressLRS Configurator to update Shrew-Zero**.
+**Important Note Continued:** The Shrew firmware is not official ExpressLRS firmware, and does not have to match to the transmitter firmware. **Do not use the ExpressLRS Configurator to update Shrew-Zero**.

 I hope you have followed the instructions above and have access to the ExpressLRS Lua script on your transmitter.
 Run the `ExpressLRS` script, scroll down and select `WiFi Connectivity`, and then select `Enable WiFi`.